klkyamauchi/Haskell-Blog/P6-LearningByDoing.md

 ### **Data Definitions**

-For my first assignment, we were told to implement abasic calculator.
+For my first assignment, we were told to implement a basic calculator.
 To start off, we defined a data type for natural numbers as seen below.

 <pre><code> data NN = O | S NN
 </code></pre>